Bella Thorne Flaunts Flat Tummy With Lower Body Challenge

 Bella Thorne is showing off her toned stomach with a special shout out to the Flat Tummy app.
 In her most recent Instagram post and story, the actress is shown committing to the lower body challenge.

 Thorne is pictured lying on the ground with her feet firmly planted shoulder-width apart.
 Her back is raised, supported by her arms.
 Clad in a black sports bra, she isn’t shy about revealing a vast expanse of her taut stomach.
-She also dons tight-fitting pants that accentuate her assets.
+She also wears tight-fitting pants that accentuate her assets.
 She accessorizes with a fair amount of bling, including a watch, bracelets, rings, and several necklaces.
 A pair of blue and grey Nike sneakers complete her workout look.

 The workout she’s doing requires no equipment.
 However, it does appear that she has a grey resistance band around her thighs.